mahabhu/CSE471_assignment/review1.md

-# Comprehensive Review of the Blog on Aligner: Efficient Alignment by Learning to Correct
+# Review of the Blog on Aligner: Efficient Alignment by Learning to Correct

 **Reviewer**: Ashrafur Rahman, Fatema Tuj Johora, Mashroor Hasan Bhuiyan